snayul/ACIT2520-Project3/README.md

 Added a register button on the login so we dont have to type /register Added logout feature
 Rearranged database structure
+Implemented Admin check
+Implemented Admin page
+Implemented revoke feature for admin
+Redirects regular users and non-users if they try to access /admin

 Christine Chanicka:
 I watched [Understanding our Term Project Starter Code Part 1](https://learn.bcit.ca/d2l/le/content/999093/viewContent/9900452/View)\